Ela Veezha Poonchira: Production

 The film is produced by Vishnu Venu under the banner Kadhaas Untold, and features real-life police officers from various quarters of police work.
 Sudhi Koppa and Jude Anthony Joseph are the other important characters in the film.
 The film is scripted by Nidhish G and Shaji Maarad.
-Manesh Madhavan,who earlier helmed the cinematography for Joseph, handled the cinematography.
+Manesh Madhavan, who earlier helmed the cinematography for Joseph, handled the cinematography.
 While Anil Johnson composed music for the film, Ajayan Adat designed the sounds.
 Kiran Das is the editor.
+4K HDR colour grading was contributed by renowned colourist Robert Lang.

 Shooting location

 The film is set in the secluded region of Ilaveezhapoonchira, a tourist destination located at an altitude of over 3000 feet above sea level.
 The place is located in Melukavu village in Kottayam district.
 Although the place is a tourist attraction, the chances of thunderstorms are very high.

 Scripting

 After the announcement of the film, a Kerala Police officer who works in Ilaveezha Poonchira police station has written on Facebook about their alone hazardous job atmosphere in Ilaveezha Poonchira went viral.
 In his write up, he mentioned two police officers, Nidheesh and Shaji Maarad, who enjoy working there for years.
 These two police officers are the script writers of film.